-In general analyses here are presented at the state or sector level.
+The majority of analyses are presented at the state or sector level.
 A file sharing the emergency permit rates for each individual LEA in 2023-24 is available for download.

 Findings

 Emergency Permit Use Over Time in Pennsylvania

 In Pennsylvania, the emergency permit rate and the number of emergency permits issued have both sharply increased over time.